gustavocoding/docker/flink/README.md

 Usage
 ---
-Run the script cluster/cluster.sh passing the number of slaves:
+Run the script cluster.sh passing the number of slaves:

 ```
 ./cluster.sh 3